Support Us Button Widget

 ⏰ Fast forward

-Renovations are set to begin after March 11, and athletic competition areas are expected to be ready for team use by fall 2024.
+Renovations began in March of 2023, and after calling Rupp Arena home during the 2023-2024 season, athletic competition areas are expected to be ready for team use by fall 2024.

 In case you didn’t know, Memorial Coliseum was named to honor and pay tribute to the Kentucky servicemen and women who died in World War II, the Korean War, the Vietnam War, and following military service.
 UK plans to enhance and highlight this recognition in the renovation.